 - Enter data in each category for every clinician.
 Individual and group scores will be calculated unless you enter only group data.

 - Your estimated MIPS composite score will be displayed on the scoring page.

 - Name and save your report as either “Actual” (true performance data) or “Target/Test” (your goal performance, not actual performance) to open and compare at a later date.

 - Download reports in EXCEL or PDF format.

 - Attest to MIPS on the CMS QPP Portal during the reporting period.

 *Note: Completing the Stratis Health MIPS Estimator does NOT submit your data to CMS.

 Use the MIPS Estimator throughout the year to track progress towards your goals.

 Need additional assistance with QPP?

-- Stratis Health provides free technical assistance to all Minnesota clinicians.
+- Small practices: Stratis Health provides free technical assistance (funded by CMS) to Minnesota practices with 15 or fewer clinicians.